Wolven531/ng-refresher/README.md

     * `--flat` puts the file in `src/app` instead of its own folder
     * `--module=app` tells the CLI to register it in the imports array of the **App**Module

+## Running

+* Run `npm start` to compile the code, start the webapp (locally), and launch the system default browser to the webapp's location
+* Run `npm run start:headless` to compile the code and start the webapp (locally)

 ## Testing

 * Run `npm test` to run all tests while developing and re-execute on code change